 Entertainment, Sport, Arts

 Ireland is passionate about the arts and sport and Dublin showcases it all.
 While you’ll get the same range of cinemas as you would in any other major city, it’s the local colour that really makes Dublin stand out.
 The Abbey Theatre on Abbey Street in the Northside– founded in the early 1900s by figures such as WB Yeats - is the National Theatre of Ireland and committed to holding a mirror up to the nation.
-The Gate Theatre in Parnell Square feels like a townhouse ballroom and offers a traditional programme while the Gaiety and Tivoli, on the Southside, is as close to a pair of popular Variety Theatres as you’ll find now.
+The Gate Theatre in Parnell Square feels like a townhouse ballroom and offers a traditional programme while the Gaiety on the Southside, is as close to a Variety Theatre as you’ll find now.

 The National Concert Hall on Earlsfort Terrace hosts a wide selection of classical and modern music concerts and operas, while the 3Arena (which changes name regularly and is still often referred to by locals as The Point) is Dublin’s answer to London’s O2.